joclement/Dotfiles/README.md

 can get some help information with `install.sh -h`.
 The bash script relies on certain tools, which it will check for and install if needed.
-Therefor it uses apt, which is just available on debian based systems.
+Therefor it uses apt, which is just available on Debian based systems.
 So this script can not be used or has to be adapted for other distributions.

 ### Quick Installation